An Online Review of the Arts

 Become an Aristos Sponsor!
 Connect with our discerning worldwide readership.

 * Ann Long Fine Art

-A leading gallery representing twenty-four of the best contemporary classically-trained realist painters and sculptors.
-Thumbnail images, bios, and timely notices of shows.
+A leading gallery representing twenty-four of the best contemporary classically trained realist painters and sculptors.
+Thumbnail images, bios, and notices of shows.

 The paintings, essays, and biography of a leading Classical Realist, whose work ranges from portraits and genre paintings to still lifes and landscapes.
 Books/Prints.